 (ii) Post-employment obligations - gratuity

-The Company has a defined benefit gratuity plan in India, governed by the Payment of Gratuity Act, 1972.
+The Company has a defined benefit gratuity plan in India, governed by the Code on Social Security, 2020.
 The plan entitles an employee, who has rendered at least five years of continuous service, to gratuity at the rate of fifteen day wages for every completed year of service or part thereof in excess of six months, based on the rate of wages last drawn by the employee concerned upon retirement/termination.
 The gratuity plan is a funded plan and the Company makes contributions to recognised funds in India.

 This defined benefit plans expose the Company to actuarial risks, such as interest rate risk and market (investment) risk.